 Once a paper or session is submitted, it is expected that the author(s) will present their paper at the conference if the proposal is accepted.
 Participation in the conference is competitive, and a cancelled presentation eliminates a spot that could have accommodated another scholar.
 As a courtesy to AFS members, conference presenters, and attendees, AFS strongly discourages presenters from canceling their participation in the conference after proposals have been accepted.
 Those who find that they can't attend the meeting are encouraged to find someone else to read their papers.
-Please notify AFS of any changes to the program as soon as your plans change if you are scheduled to participate in the conference program in any capacity and have a compelling need to cancel.
+Please notify AFS of any changes to the program as soon as possible.

 The refund policy is as follows: